Diversion & Recycling

 Communities are pursuing waste reduction and diversion

-A common approach separates organic wastes (kitchen scraps and other
+A common approach is diversion, for example by separating organic wastes (kitchen scraps and other

-compatible wastes) and sends these for composting.
+compatible wastes) and sending these for composting.
 This requires homeowners to separate

 their wastes, adding extra trucking, bin and haulage complexity.